imgag/megSAP/doc/dna_tumor-normal_pair.md

 ### Mapping single samples

-The somatic pipeline requires requires tumor and normal sample BAM files.
+The somatic pipeline requires tumor and normal sample BAM files.
 Thus, they need to be mapped first using the `analysis.php` with the parameter `-steps ma -somatic`.
 For more information, see the documentation at [single sample DNA analysis](dna_single_sample.md).